simhaonline/mmv/README.md

 ## Usage

-After everything is in place, you can use the newly created script `madduser` to add a user account.
-You'll be prompted for a password.
+After everything is in place, you can use the newly installed scripts to manage user accounts.

+To add a user:      (you'll be prompted for a password)

-    madduser DOMAIN USERNAME
+    madduser username@domain.tld

-You can similarly delete users with `mdeluser`.
+To delete a user:

-    mdeluser DOMAIN USERNAME
+    mdeluser username@domain.tld

-And change a password with `mpasswd`.
+To change a user's password:

-    mpasswd DOMAIN USERNAME
+    mpasswd username@domain.tld

 ## Troubleshooting